Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 ### Peek a message

-`MessagesClient.peekMessages()` allows looking at one or more messages in front of the queue.
+`QueueClient.peekMessages()` allows looking at one or more messages in front of the queue.
 This call doesn't prevent other code from accessing peeked messages.

 ```javascript